tanaha2002/install-SSL-odoo16-on-ubuntu/README.md

-Then `Ctrl + X` -> `Y` -> `Enter` for save and run this to check the syntax of configuration file: `sudo nginx -t`
+Then `Ctrl + X` -> `Y` -> `Enter` for save and run this to check the syntax of configuration file: `sudo nginx -t` Then use this command to create symlink
+`sudo ln -s /etc/nginx/sites-available/td.conf /etc/nginx/sites-enabled/`

 If it ok then let restart the nginx for apply the configuration:
 `sudo systemctl restart nginx`